Occupational and Environmental Health

 History of the specialty/fellowship pathway

 Occupational medicine first began in the 1700s, when Bernardino Ramazzini published about the diseases resulting from noxious gas and dust in the workplace and from improper posture of the body.
 The industrial revolution gave rise to medical inspectors in factories and physicians dedicated to taking care of patients harmed by industry.
-In 1914, focus on the importance of environmental and occupational exposure lead to the creation of the Office of Industrial Hygiene and Sanitation.
-In the 1920s, Dr. Alice Hamilton pioneered the specialty as a division within public health and preventive medicine.
+In 1914, focus on the importance of environmental and occupational exposure led the U.S. Public Health Service to create the Office of Industrial Hygiene and Sanitation.
+Then in the 1920s, Dr. Alice Hamilton — an assistant professor of industrial medicine at Harvard Medical School and the first woman to be on the faculty of Harvard University — pioneered the specialty as a division within public health and preventive medicine.
 By 1970, the National Institute for Occupational Safety and Health (NIOSH) and Occupational Safety and Health Administration (OSHA) were created.
 As a result, there are funds allocated for both the training and employment of physicians within OEM, resulting in numerous residencies and fellowships for this specialty across the country.

 Why residents choose to follow this career path